bugg-resources/.github/profile/README.md

 # Bugg

-[Bugg](https://www.bugg.xyz/) is a fully autonomous acoustic monitoring system.
+[Bugg](https://www.bugg.xyz/) is a research initiative developing a fully autonomous acoustic monitoring system.

 There are two key components to Bugg:
 * A **sensor device**, which records and uploads audio data in real-time _(all designs available on this repository)_, and